Catherine Nixey: The Darkening Age

-Published in 2017, The Darkening Age examines the violent transition from the classical Roman world to Christianity, arguing that early Christian zealotry led to widespread destruction of cultural heritage.
+Published in 2017, The Darkening Age examines the transition from the classical Roman world to Christianity, arguing that early Christian zealotry led to widespread destruction of cultural heritage.
 Nixey's book challenges the prevailing narrative that the Christianisation of the Roman Empire was a benign or progressive development.
-The book was praised for its investigative rigour and engaging narrative style, with some comparisons drawn to Edward Gibbon, an Enlightenment historian who also critiqued early Christianity’s role in fall of the Western Roman Empire.
+The book was praised for its investigative rigour and engaging narrative style, with some comparisons drawn to Edward Gibbon, an Enlightenment historian who also critiqued early Christianity's role in fall of the Western Roman Empire.

 In The Darkening Age, Nixey explores religious violence in both ancient and modern contexts.
 She draws parallels between the destruction wrought by early Christians on temples, statues, and books and contemporary acts of religious extremism.
 The book received critical acclaim, winning both the Royal Society of Literature Jerwood Award and the Morris D. Forkosch Book Award.

 Personal life

 Nixey lives in London with her husband, journalist and author Tom Whipple, and their three children.